DaphneNg07/Crypto-Assignment/README.md

-Portfolio Optimisation using Monte Carlo simulation in Python
+Optimise Cryptocurrency investment portfolio using Monte Carlo simulation in Python